Puppy Love Doggie Daycare

 - Custom Doggie Play Structures!
 Our canine guests enjoy a variety of colorful, size-appropriate play structures and play features which are located throughout the playgrounds.
 Many of them are custom-designed and built by Adam & Tina from Puppy Love.
 Efforts are made to repurpose and recycle existing materials, which are skillfully fashioned into unique play structures that are both eco-friendly and exciting to play on.

 - Doggie Doors!
-Each daycare room is fitted with a doggie door system that allows dogs to go inside or outside as they please, without having to wait for a person to open a door.
+Each daycare room is fitted with a doggie door system that allows dogs to go inside or outside without having to wait for a person to open a door.
 Not only does it allow the dogs to have more freedom, but it also can prevent them from getting too hot or too cold outdoors, since they’re able to come in and enjoy the air conditioning or heating.
-We’re also able to close the doggie doors for security purposes, so we can keep dogs safe inside during storms or during overnight services.

 - Natural Landscape Features!
 Our grass playgrounds have natural obstacles such as large climbable rocks, mature trees, and bushes that help make chase games extra fun!
 Dogs also love the added shade they get from the trees and bushes, which offer refreshing shade on hot summer days.